Published February 2009 | Edited June 3, 2024

 However, to determine the real value of your business, you will have to factor in growth potential, quality of your assets, your market position ... just as an example.

-The point I really wanted to make is that your equity does not represent the worth of your business.
+The point I really wanted to make is that the equity section of your balance sheet does not represent the worth of your business.

 This concludes the first discussion on the balance sheet.
 Before we move on to ratio analysis, we’ll look at the income statement.